harisdev-netizen/daysOfCoding/README.md

 In this repository, I will do my best to complete various Front-End projects utilizing HTML, CSS, and JavaScript on a regular basis in order to improve my knowledge. 🚀

 ## This challenge is started on Friday, January 20, 2022 📅
  ### As a submit, I would sometimes do a little website component or a javaScript project.
-I did it to improve my HTML, CSS, and JS abilities.
+I did am doing it to improve my HTML, CSS, and JS abilities.
 Here you will find all of the project live previews.

  | Day     | Project Name    | Source Code/Preview |